statgen/pheweb/etc/detailed-webserver-instructions.md

 - If the server works but you can't open it in a web browser, you have two options:

-  1. Run PheWeb on the open internet.
+  1. Option 1: Run PheWeb on the open internet.

      You need a port that can get through your firewall.
 80 or 5000 probably work.